 This is a nationally-normed standardized test called the Accuplacer College-Level Mathematics Test.
 It covers high school algebra and trigonometry.
 The College Board offers free preparation options.
 They also have a paid smart-phone app and a web-based app available to help you study.

 This past year, many students blew off the test, did not study, and placed poorly.
 They were not able to start their college careers in the courses they wanted.
 Instead, they spent the year re-learning and re-mastering mathematics skills from high school.
 This is a waste of time and tuition dollars.
 Do not let it happen to you!
 Take time to study for OU’s math placement test.

 Can I take the tests online?

 You can take the Spanish, French and German placement tests online, on your own time and in a location of your choice.
-The Japanese test is not internet-based, although you can request and submit it by email.
 The math placement test is available to you online anytime for a proctoring fee, and you must have a computer set-up that meets the technical requirements as well as a whiteboard and marker.
 The test will also be available free of charge in a proctored environment on Oglethorpe’s campus on multiple dates throughout the spring and summer.
 Sign up to take the Math Placement Test on campus!

 How do I take the math placement test online from home?